julakshah/gaussian-guy/README.md

 - Generating waypoints for the robot end effector to travel to.
 - Taking a set of images of a given object at various angles to generate training and testing data for our splatting implementation.
 - Running Gaussian Splatting on this dataset using gsplat to create a 3D mesh of the object.
+- Performing basic post-processing on the splatted object to attempt to demonstrate the feasibility of directly modifying the results of a Gaussian splat reconstructions.

 Our final product is divided into two stages.
 Our first stage will be the robot arm taking in x, y, z coordinates and roll, pitch, yaw values from our waypoint generation algorithm and taking images of the object from those angles.
-Our second stage will be inputting these training images into gsplat and and generating a mesh reconstruction of our test object.
+Our second stage will be inputting these training images into gsplat, generating a mesh reconstruction of our test object. and processing the results

 To view more about the development process, milestones, and project structure about our project, view our website [here](https://julianshah.com/gaussian-guy/)

 ## Project Structure

-This project leverages two major open-source components: documentation from a previous [CompRobo Final](https://github.com/eddydpan/chess_bot) which referenced the Berkeley Robot and AI Lab and [gsplat](https://github.com/nerfstudio-project/gsplat), a library for efficient Gaussian Splatting.
+This project leverages two major open-source components: documentation from a previous [CompRobo Final](https://github.com/eddydpan/chess_bot) which referenced the Berkeley Robot and AI Lab and [gsplat](https://github.com/nerfstudio-project/gsplat), a library for efficient Gaussian Splatting that incorporates algorithms and approaches from a number of different papers on Gaussian Splatting.

 Along with this, we implemented a method of generating the best path around a given object to add the most information to our data set using an A* algorithm, a method to cluster our splats, and a method to mask out and change the opacity of the splats  and isolate an object from the background.